dhis2/developer-portal/blog/2026-01-31-mosip-integration-demo/index.md

 [TODO: VIDEO]

-This interface is accomplished by several components to orchestrate the OIDC verification flow:
+This interface is accomplished by several components to orchestrate the OIDC verification flow, as shown in the diagram below:

 1. A plugin for the Capture app [TODO: LINK TO DOCS] to render the “Verify with National ID” button and kick off the OIDC flow
     1. This points to the eSignet UI and opens it in a new window so the Capture form state is saved